The waste hierarchy pyramid: A guide for businesses

-The waste hierarchy is a framework under UK law that prioritises waste management practices that minimises the environmental impact of commercial waste.
+The waste hierarchy pyramid is a five-step framework set out in UK law that ranks waste management methods in order of environmental preference.

-The waste hierarchy explained
+The waste hierarchy pyramid

 Prevention